tiagomotasantos/react-audio-visualizers-docs/AudioVisualizer.md

 ## `audio`

-The `audio` is required and can either be a JavaScript `File`, a `string` with a path/URL to the audio file or an `ArrayBuffer` with audio data.
+The `audio` prop is required and can either be a JavaScript `File`, a `string` with a path/URL to the audio file or an `ArrayBuffer` with audio data.

 ## `canvasProps`